 Pinning is a formal professional ceremony requiring appropriate attire.
-For this occasion, you will wear a freshly laundered Davis & Elkins student uniform with the uniform lab coat.
+For this occasion, you will wear a freshly laundered Davis & Elkins student uniform.

 Shoes: Black nursing shoes laced or slip on with closed heel and toe.
 No canvas.
 Black socks must be worn.